 | Digital Vending Machines | $5,000 to $12,000 | Touch screens, media displays, cashless systems |

 Machines with refrigeration, digital interfaces, or compliance requirements naturally sit at higher price points because they include more components and stricter build standards.
 Simpler machines cost less upfront but may limit product options or pricing flexibility.
 The best choice depends on what you plan to sell, where the machine will be placed, and how much daily usage the location can realistically support.
+If you want to model exact ROI for your specific product mix, run the numbers in our vending machine ROI calculator.

 When evaluating vending machine costs, one of the biggest pricing variables is whether the machine is new, used, or refurbished.
 Each option comes with different upfront costs, risk levels, and long-term considerations.
 Understanding these differences helps buyers choose the right balance between price, reliability, and performance.